Click on a question: Get the answer you need.

 If your question is not answered below or on the Website,

 send us a message via our CONTACT PAGE.

-We begin Alumni Registration during the first part of April.
+2. Alumni Registration runs for 2 weeks starting around the first part of April.

 We will provide a makeup lesson ONLY if we cancel your child’s class.
 If you do not come to class, and we go ahead and swim, we do not provide a makeup time for that missed class.

 In the event of rain, please go ahead and drive to Swim Ranch for your lesson.
 Often it is raining in nearby areas, but not at Swim Ranch.
 If we have to cancel the class, we will inform you at that time when your makeup class will be held.